-The goal of this type of procedure is to relieve your pain and give you back your life with the minimum of everything else.
+The goal is to relieve your pain and give you back your life with the minimum of everything else.
 This means minimal incision size, minimal disturbance to soft tissues, minimal scar formation, minimal blood loss and complications, minimal anesthesia and recovery time, and outpatient surgery.
 It also means, no fusion.
 With the complications that come after a fusion is performed, I strongly suggest that that you seek out alternatives to spinal fusion before deciding if a fusion is right for you.